Cape Town Summer Internship Program

 Internship Class (3 cr.
 INTR 453-02 Cape Town)

 This course explores cross-cultural differences as well as internship differences.
-Class meetings, a paper, journaling, blogging, and the final poster should apply your reading to your experiences in Cape Town and surrounding areas.
+Class meetings and a web portfolio will apply your reading to your experiences in Cape Town and surrounding areas.

 As part of the 8-week internship experience, students will work about 30 hours a week.
-Cape Town internships are available to all W&L students in a variety of fields such as: Advertising, Public Health Policy, Graphic Design, Entrepreneurship, Human Rights, Medical and Health Care, Social Work, Tourism and Hospitality, Animal Science and Wildlife, Economic Development, PR and Communications, Event Management, Education, Environment and Sustainability, Finance, Journalism, Marketing, Microfinance, Publishing, Sports Management, Web Development, Youth Development to name a few.
+Cape Town internships are available to all W&L students in a variety of fields such as: Advertising, Public Health Policy, Graphic Design, Entrepreneurship, Human Rights, Medical and Health Care, Social Work, Tourism and Hospitality, Animal Science and Wildlife, Economic Development, PR and Communications, Event Management, Education, Environment and Sustainability, Finance, Journalism, Marketing, Microfinance, Publishing, Sports Management, Web Development, and Youth Development.

 Students will submit a resume to the program coordinator and will be matched based on professional interests.
-Students should plan on being available for SKYPE interviews with perspective employers.
+Students should plan on being available for SKYPE interviews with prospective employers.

-This program is open to rising juniors and seniors in any major.
-A minimum cumulative GPA of 3.2 is required at the time of application.
+This program is open to rising sophomores, juniors, and seniors in any major.
+A minimum cumulative GPA of 3.0 is required at the time of application.

 Students are not eligible to study abroad if on academic or social probation during their semester abroad.
 Students accepted into study abroad programs who are then placed on academic or conduct probation will be liable for the full costs of the program even if they withdraw from the program.

-The cost of the program is $7900 for the Summer 2018 Term (subject to change).
-Included in this program fee are: tuition for 6 credits, housing global medical insurance, bus passes, escorted excursions to Table Mountain, Stellenbosch Wine Country, Robben Island, District 6 museum, and a three-day safari at a private game reserve (some meals included).
+The estimated cost of the program is $8,400 for the Summer 2020 Term (subject to change).
+Included in this program fee are: tuition for 7 credits, secure housing, global medical insurance, and internship travel, plus escorted excursions to Robben Island, District 6 museum, Stellenbosch Winelands, and a three-day safari at a private game reserve (some meals included).
 Students are responsible for their own airfare, cell phones (apx. $40/mo.) and daily meals.
-Scholarships are available so please inquire with Professor Garvis at email@example.com.
+Financial support available for students already receiving need-based financial aid from WLU.
+Contact either Prof. Garvis or Prof. Le Blanc for more info.

 Please note: the cost is subject to change in case of significant currency variations or increases in the cost of services.
 We will make every effort to inform students of price changes in a timely manner.

-Students will be housed in off-campus in efficiency apartments, near public transportation and local amenities (gardensapartments.co.za).
+Students will be housed in off-campus in efficiency apartments, near public transportation and local amenities.
 Students will be assigned a roommate (singles available for $500 supplement).
 Please contact the program director if you have special housing requests.

 You are in!
 What should you pack?